 For parties who are served with a “no notice” injunction, being served the papers will usually be the first indication you have that an injunction has been served.
 In the short-term, you will need to comply with the terms of the injunction, or risk the penalties which failing to adhere to the injunction can carry.
 If you disagree with the terms of the injunction or feel that not all the relevant information was put before the court, you may appeal the injunction decision.

-At what stage does the other party need to know about an injunction?
+At what stage does the other party need to know about injunctions?

 Have I got grounds to apply for a privacy injunction?

-A privacy injunction is an injunction which prevents the respondent from releasing information about the petitioner into the public realm which is likely to cause damage should it be brought into the public realm.
-There are a variety of different circumstances in which a privacy injunction may be sought: if a petitioner is being blackmailed, for example, they may seek a privacy injunction to prevent the material being made public.
-Privacy injunctions may also be used to stop newspapers revealing the identities of people involved in a court case.
-Also known as gagging injunctions, these only stand a chance of success if you already know that material which is highly likely to be damaging to your reputation if made public is in the hands of the respondent.
+A privacy injunction is an injunction that prevents the respondent from releasing information about the petitioner into the public realm which is likely to cause damage should it be brought into the public realm.
+There are a variety of different circumstances in which a privacy injunction may be sought: if a petitioner is being blackmailed, for example, they may seek a privacy injunction to prevent the material from being made public.
+Privacy injunctions may also be used to stop newspapers from revealing the identities of people involved in a court case.
+Also known as gagging injunctions, these only stand a chance of success if you already know that material that is highly likely to be damaging to your reputation if made public is in the hands of the respondent.
 There must also be a high probability that they intend to make it public.
 If a privacy injunction is to be successful, it’s vital that it is served before the information is made public.
-Should it be the case that the information has already been made public, it may be more appropriate to sue the respondent for libel or slander.
+If the information has already been made public, it may be more appropriate to sue the respondent for libel or slander.
 A legal professional is best placed to advise on this matter.

 Am I able to apply for a freezing order?

-As indicated earlier, in order for any injunction to stand a chance of being granted, it needs to satisfy the following criteria:
+As indicated earlier, for an injunction to stand a chance of being granted, it needs to satisfy the following criteria:

 a) That there is strong evidence that if an injunction is not granted, the respondent will act (or not act) in such a way that the petitioner is unfairly prejudiced.